Jiropole/SwiftEDR/README.md

 ```

 ## Usage
-There are three steps to properly leverage this package:
+There are a few ways to leverage this package:
+* Replace instances of SwiftUI's `Canvas` with `EDRCanvas`.
+* Replace instances of SwiftUI's `Image` with `EDRImage` for cross-platform display of data-based images.
 * Apply the `EDRModifier` view modifier to any standard or custom SwiftUI view, including `EDRCanvas`.
-* Replace instances of SwiftUI's `Canvas` with `EDRCanvas`.
 * Acquire all drawing colors from the environment `edrPalette`, or the `palette` passed to the EDRCanvas `onDraw` function.

 ### EDRModifier View Modifier